jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 #### Contract Definition

-As an Access Policy has already been created, a Contract Definition must be created and linked into the data asset.
+To offer the DTR in his EDC Catalog, Bob has to create a contract definition.
+This contains linking the data asset with the policy.

 Action (Bob): Create the contract policy using the following command:

 ```curl